rafacasella/rafacasella/README.md

 - 🤖 Exploring the intersection of AI and economics
 - 🌍 Studying macroeconomic trends and global financial markets

-When I'm not coding, you'll find me playing with my kids and spending time with my family.
+When I'm not optimizing models, I'm optimizing time with my family.

 ## Contact